cloud-hot/marionette/README.md

 # Other Remote Execution Framework v/s Marionette

-There are many open source remote execution frameworks available outside, among them most famous is SALT.
-This is not a replacement for any of those.
-The reasons we developed this was due it
+There are many open source remote execution frameworks available, among them most famous is [SALT][http://www.saltstack.com/].
+Marionette is NOT a replacement for any of those.
+This is something that works good for us.

+The reasons we developed this were due to

+  - lightweight (for us who uses flavours of AMZ instance types felt SALT is heavy on low end instances)
+  - we wanted the flexibility to any code on the remote box and there should be whitelisting of commands on the remote end (cmd.run of salt was too much for us)
+  - setuid and setguid on remote command
+  - simple for the users (no zmq, simple server client design)
+  - decentralization of server
+  - streaming output to the client
+  - language agnostic (salt has too much dependency on python)
+  - awesomeness of libuv

+[SALT][http://www.saltstack.com/] and other frameworks are awesome, they have myriad of features.

 # Miscellaneous

 ## Bugs
-Possibly Many, please create issues
+Possibly Many, please create issues.
+I am sure this code can be optimized a lot.
+Patches, pull requests and issues are most welcome.

 ## Author

-Vigith Maurice & Ops
+Vigith Maurice & Ops Team

+## What does marionette mean?

+'a puppet worked from above by strings attached to its limbs' coined by [dandixw][https://github.com/dandixw]